sensemore/code.sensemore.io/docs/senseway_system_integration.md

 ### <span style="color: rgb(240,95,34)">Device Add & Remove</span>

-Senseway's sensor configuration can be viewed or modifyed over MQTT with the following topics.
+The devices attached to Senseway can be viewed or modified using the following topics.

 <table>
 <tr>